KellyPared/dash_dashboard/README.md

 ## License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute the code for both commercial and non-commercial purposes.

-## Acknowledgements
-This project was developed using the Dash framework, which is maintained by Plotly.
-Special thanks to the Dash and Plotly teams for their contributions and support.

 ## Resources
 * Dash Documentation